kubecost/docs/user-management.md

 User Management - SSO/SAML/RBAC*
 ================================

-<span style="background-color: #ff0000">*Note that SSO and RBAC capabilities are only included with a Kubecost Enterprise Subscription.</span>
+**Note that SSO and RBAC capabilities are only included with a Kubecost Enterprise Subscription.**

 Kubecost supports access control/Single Sign On (SSO) with SAML 2.0.
 Kubecost works with most identity providers including Okta, Auth0, AzureAD, PingID, and KeyCloak.